jcockayne/hydrocyclone_code/README.md

 - **Hydrocyclone_Results_Temporal_PCs** plots the posterior in principle component directions as of the final time point.
 - **Hydrocyclone_Results_Temporal_Variance** shows the change in the integrated standard deviation at the final time point as a function of the number of design points.

+### Expected Run Times

+The predominant cost is in the two notebooks that perform simulations - the result generation notebooks incur a negligible cost.
+The run times are highly dependent on the parameters used.
+For a representative parameter set used in the paper, generating results from Hydrocyclone_Static_EIT required around 15 hours of compute time on a reasonably high-end Macbook Pro, while Hydrocyclone_Temporal_Recovery required around 26 hours of compute time.

 ## Acknowledgements

 The collection of the real tomographic data was supported by an EPSRC research grant (GR/R22148/01).